nautsio/workshop-docker-coreos-and-consul/markdown/Fleet.md

 !SUB
-## Hands-on: matching Docker container names with unit names
+## Matching Docker container names with unit names
 * Modify your unit file to match the docker instance container name with the fleet unit name.

 !NOTE